nevanscott/uxui0919/README.md

 UX/UI Bootcamp
 ==============

-This is the source code for https://uxui0519.netlify.com, the course website of the UX/UI bootcamp at Ironhack in Barcelona, May–July 2019.
+This is the source code for https://uxui0919.netlify.com, the course website of the UX/UI bootcamp at Ironhack in Barcelona, September–November 2019.
 [Eduardo Huerta](https://www.ironhack.com/es/cursos/curso-ux-ui-design) teaches this 9-week bootcamp at [Ironhack Barcelona](https://www.ironhack.com/es/campus/barcelona).

 License